-A simple way of answering that particular question is really to look at the people who we work with and exactly what kinds of things we assist them with.
+A simple way of answering that particular question is to look at the people who we work.
+Also, what kinds of areas we assist them with.

-Of course, it’s very common for those to be athletes but it can be sporting coaches, sporting officials and what we like to describe as “non-sporting performers”.
+It’s very common for those to be athletes.
+However, it can be sporting coaches, sporting officials and what we like to describe as “non-sporting performers”.

 Non-sporting performers are not necessarily just everybody else in the world.
 It would really include groups of people who have to endure the same kind of mental challenges that elite athletes might but in a non-sporting context.

 Performing artists who have to perform in front of other people, medics, paramedics, ambulance drivers, those in the military, for example.